tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 When asked "What are the top three most important characteristics you need in an API?", [*The State of API 2019* report](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) found that "Accurate and detailed documentation" ranks third in importance:

-{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="mostimportantelementsapi" ext_print="png" ext_web="png" alt="Top characteristics needed in an API (The State of API 2019, p.25)" caption="Top characteristics needed in an API (The State of API 2019, p.25)" %}
+{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="mostimportantelementsapi2" ext_print="png" ext_web="png" alt="Top characteristics needed in an API (The State of API 2019, p.25)" caption="Top characteristics needed in an API (The State of API 2019, p.25)" %}

 This rank is three higher than noted in the [*The State of API 2016* report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which put "Accurate and detailed documentation" sixth in importance: